spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 * You can access these licenses under the user id running Spack.

-Be aware of the difference between (a) installing and configuring a license server, and (b) installing and configuring client software that is to use the server's so-called floating licenses.
+Be aware of the difference between (a) installing and configuring a license server, and (b) configuring client software to *use* a server's so-called floating licenses.
 We are concerned here with (b) only.
 The process of obtaining a license from a server for temporary use is called "checking out a license".
 For that, a client application such as the Intel package installer or a compiler needs to know the host name and port number of